 Introduces students to poetry as a form of literature.
 Figurative language, imagery, allusion, musical devices, pattern, sound, and other poetic elements will be discussed in order to examine and more fully understand the content and meaning of a wide range of poetic expression.
-The course may have a theme.
-(Successful completion of ENGL 1121 is recommended.)
-(CR & online-fall & spr)
+The course will also deal with issues of diversity and may be organized around a particular topic.
+(CR-fall; Online-fall, spr, sum)